 Are there charges for follow-up visits after surgery?

-NO. Any cosmetic surgery performed by me includes unlimited follow-up.
+No. Any cosmetic surgery performed by me includes unlimited follow-up appointments.
 I will give you a detailed follow-up plan for the first year after surgery.
 Additionally, I prefer to see all post-surgery patients annually to ensure that results are maintained, and implants monitored where appropriate.
-There is NEVER a charge for these visits.
-Should you feel more comfortable with more frequent or additional visits, me and my staff are happy to accommodate.
+There is never a charge for these visits.
+Should you feel more comfortable with more frequent or additional visits, my staff and I are happy to accommodate.

 How do you treat scars after surgery?

-I have a detailed scar treatment protocol for every cosmetic surgery he performs.
+I have a detailed scar treatment protocol for every cosmetic surgery I perform.
 I provide all medical-grade scar creams and tapes necessary for you to adhere to my treatment plan.
 This is included in your surgical package.
 I ask that you not purchase or undergo any additional scar treatments unless first approved by me.
-Modalities such as lasers, dermabrasion, etc are not performed for at least 6 months after surgery and may be at an additional cost.
+Modalities such as lasers, dermabrasion, etc. are not performed for at least 6 months after surgery and may be at an additional cost.

 Do I need to purchase any garments prior to surgery?

 I custom order all garments necessary for your surgery.
 This is provided or fitted at the time of surgery or during one of the standard post-op visits.
 There is no additional cost for these garments.